marcusDenslow/marcusDenslow/README.md

 Hi there, I'm Marcus Denslow 👋
 🚀 About Me

-I'm a passionate Systems Programmer and Computational Physics Enthusiast studying IT at Skien Videregående Skole in Norway.
+I'm a passionate Systems Programmer and Computational Physics Enthusiast studying the IT course at Skien Videregående Skole in Norway.
 I love building low-level tools, exploring the intersection of physics and code, and creating efficient terminal applications that solve real problems.

     🔭 I'm currently working on advanced shell features and physics simulations 🌱 I'm currently learning Zig and diving deeper into systems programming